Home/Seeds/Lotus Seed

 How can I incorporate lotus seeds into my diet?

-Are lotus seeds safe for everyone?
+Are lotus seeds safe for everyone to eat?

 Can lotus seeds help with weight loss?